benbr8/rstb/README.md

 * has an extensive and fast growing ecosysem of open source packages,
 * and on top is blazingly fast.

-Some disadvantages when comparing to Python:
-* I found the learning curve to be much steeper.
-* Static typing and the data ownership checking makes implementing tests slower and ...
-* much more verbose.
-Python tests look a lot cleaner.
+When comparing to Python, tests in Rust are more verbose and writing them is a bit more of a hassle because of the static typing and borrow checking, but test execution is a lot faster.

 ### Current features
 - [x] Scheduling simulation callbacks through awaitable abstraction objects (Triggers)